 What is a Power of Attorney?

-A power of attorney gives someone (called your “attorney-in-fact”) the ability to act for you in certain situations.
+A power of attorney gives someone (called your “agent”) the ability to act for you in certain situations.
 You can limit this authority in scope, e.g., a single transaction, or it can be broad, e.g., all healthcare and financial decisions.

 We prepare two types of power of attorney: one for financial purposes and one for health care purposes.
 Usually, we recommend a very broad financial power of attorney allowing someone to do everything that you could do so they take care of you if you become incapacitated.